seenmyfate/give/README.md

 ## give
 --------------
-The aim of Give is to make contributing to open source projects on Github just that bit easier, by wrapping some simple commands around a common workflow.
+give makes contributing to open source projects on Github just a little easier, by wrapping some simple commands around a common workflow.

 ### Installation